desmos-labs/desmos-contracts/docs/architecture/adr-002-event-manager-contract.md

 ```

 ##### Claim
 With the `Claim{post_id}` message the user call the contract to try claiming the POAP.
 The claim will be successful only if the user match the minting requirements explained above.
+The `post_id` passed with the message is the ID of the post comment made by the user.
 The requirements can be checked using the `Posts` bindings queries to directly interact with the Desmos chain
 and retrieve the information needed.

 ##### MintTo